Gene therapy becomes more mainstream for Roche

 Roche have always been a company led by technology and novel approaches to diagnosing and treating diseases with pharmaceuticals.
-Gene therapy has been a noticeable omission in its technology and therapeutic offering, now addressed by the acquisition of Spark Therapeutics, a US biotechnology company with one of the few approved and marketed gene therapies: Luxturna a treatment for a relatively rare genetic disorder resulting in blindness.
+Gene therapy has been a noticeable omission in its technology and therapeutic offering, now addressed by Roche’s acquisition of Spark Therapeutics, a US biotechnology company with one of the few approved and marketed gene therapies: Luxturna a treatment for a relatively rare genetic disorder resulting in blindness.

 Biotechnology and innovative pharmaceutical companies continue to be a source of products and pipeline products for large pharma